 The 3-D in this Hell is spectacularly effective.
 Barnes’ first hallucination sees his office transformed into a fogbound passage to a haunted grotto.
 Strange atmospheric patterns, also in 3-D, are superimposed.
 The effects are not photo-real, but have a stage magic, Méliès camera-trick quality about them, with plenty of tacky, artificial effects.
 Eyes dominate the imagery.
 Floating eyeballs rush the camera and disembodied orbs fill the empty sockets of grinning skulls.
 Corny rubber snakes strike at us from the eye sockets of another skull.
 The eye of one demon hangs halfway down his cheek, an unusually grotesque effect for 1961.

 Barnes’ adventures in the Demon Zone are broken into three parts, that so dominate the movie that viewers don’t realize that they account for less than fifteen minutes of screen time.
 We make a dreamlike progression through the underworld to an ancient temple where a giant version of the skull mask hovers over a sacrificial altar.
 Hands transform into claws that hurl fireballs at the audience.
 None of it makes a bit of sense but everything is a surprise.
-It’s like a carnival ride into a surreal sideshow vision of hell.
+It’s like a carnival ride.

 I attended a 35mm theatrical revival of the film about a month ago.
 The audience was amused by the dated 2-D framing story, and jolted to attention when the 3-D scenes arrived.
 This was the same reaction we got at a 16mm 3-D screening at a UCLA Halloween marathon back in 1972.
 Roffman’s hard cuts to and from the nightmare 3-D sections are very well done, and garnered applause every time.
 It’s like a William Castle gimmick with substance.